January 7, 1905 – Humble Oilfield Discovery rivals Spindletop

 January 10, 1919 – Elk Hills Oilfield discovered in California

-Standard Oil of California discovered the Elk Hills field in Kern County.
-The San Joaquin Valley well soon ranked among the most productive oilfields in the country.
+Standard Oil of California discovered the Elk Hills field in Kern County, and the San Joaquin Valley soon ranked among the most productive oilfields in the country.
 It became embroiled in the 1920s Teapot Dome lease scandals and yielded its billionth barrel of oil in 1992.
 Visit the “Black Gold” exhibit of the Kern County Museum in Bakersfield and at the West Kern Oil Museum in Taft.

 January 10, 1921 – Oil Boom begins in El Dorado, Arkansas